-- Exercise: Physical activity plays an important factor on your weight, blood pressure, and cholesterol.
+- Exercise: Physical activity plays an important factor in your weight, blood pressure, and cholesterol.
 Doctors suggest walking and other moderate aerobic physical activity on a daily basis.

-- Smoking: Cigarettes and smoking other tobacco products greatly increases your chances of having a stroke.
+- Smoking: Cigarettes and smoking other tobacco products greatly increase your chances of having a stroke.

 - Drinking: Drinking too much alcohol can raise your blood pressure.
 Drink in moderation to minimize your risk of a stroke.

 Types of Strokes

 There are three different types of stroke.
 Each type can cause permanent impairment and disability.
 Early detection and treatment can minimize the harm.